Golf Blog Feature

 Individual players can take these numbers as a guide, especially if you're just starting out.
-One thing to note with such a table, listing golf club distance information, is that golf clubs are very individual and you may find one brand or club head type can hit it further than another.
+One thing to note with about this chart is that golf clubs are very different and you may find one brand or club head type helps you it hit it further than another.

-A good tip is to learn your own limits down at the driving range.
+A good tip is to learn your own distances by club at the driving range.
 Take some clubs and hit a decent number of balls with each and start to build in your own mind how far you can comfortably hit each club.
 It's key to not try and see how far you can hit one ball at the optimum but how far you regularly hit it.
 Try using different lofts of wedges and see how this affects the distance and trajectory.
-By learning more about your capabilities you can then improve the consistency of your game.
+By learning more about your capabilities you can improve the consistency of your game.

-Judging golf club distances can also be achieved with GPS.
-We've had a look at some of the latest tech available to achieve this.
+As we mentioned there are many variables that affect club distances.
+We've had a look at some of the latest GPS watches available to help you gain knowledge on how far you actually hit the ball.
 GPS can be used on thousands of courses around the world and they will let you know your exact position on the hole and how far your ball is from the pin, thus enabling you to pick out the right club for your next shot.
-There are some fantastic GPS watches available and are especially helpful if you've never played that course before.
+There are some fantastic GPS watches available and they are especially helpful if you've never played that course before.